 Our work at this time ranged from conflict reduction between farmers and grazers in North West Cameroon to supporting communities to diversify their livelihoods in Ghana and we also funded a programme in Guinea that worked to support rural communities to develop and diversify their livelihoods in the aftermath of the Ebola epidemic.

-2018 has been yet another significant year for both Village Aid and United Purpose.
+2019 is yet another significant year for both Village Aid and United Purpose.
 Our continued partnership has gone from strength to strength, together with United Purpose we have supported 4 million people.
 In West Africa, 87,372 people have increased their incomes, 60,975 people have access to clean water and 83,634 people have been trained in advocacy and/or human rights.

 We continue to be huge believers in our people-first approach to development, where we implement community let solutions to the challenges people face.
 Working across livelihoods, health and rights, we empower people to take control of their own lives and forge independent futures for themselves and future generations.